maxfierke/ui-bootstrap-fontawesome/README.md

 * Build the whole project: `grunt` - this will run `lint`, `test`, and `concat` targets.

 ## Credits
-* Big ups to the Angular-UI team (especially Chris Chua &amp; Robin van Baalen who told me to make this).
+* Big ups to the Angular-UI team (especially Chris Chua &amp; Robin van Baalen who told me to make this). **However**, the Angular-UI is not involved with this project, so don't complain to them about issues caused by this.
+Complain to me.
 * My lazy self for not wanting to copy the same templates into every project that uses Font-Awesome with Angular-UI Bootstrap.

 ## TODO